-Ideas can come at the strangest times and you always need to write them down before forgetting them.
+Ideas can come at the strangest times, and you always need to write them down before forgetting them.

-Evernote will help you build a nice list that you can use to promote the more promising subjects to the top.
+Evernote will help you build a nice list that you can use to promote the more likely subjects to the top.
 When it comes time to sit down and write you won't have to stare into space hoping an idea will pop into your head.
 In my experience that never happens.

 Schedule Blogging Time With No Distractions.

 I like to write my stuff early in the morning before I start dealing with emails and other distractions.
 Start with just an hour a day and build up slowly to a couple of hours.
-As you improve you'll find you can get an increasing amount done in this "sacred" time.
+As you improve, you'll find you can get an increasing amount done in this "sacred" time.

 Rise Earlier And Get More Done